craftcms/cms/docs/localization-guide.md

 );
 ```

-If you have a [multi-environment config](multi-environment-configs.md) you can define a separate ‘siteUrl’ setting for each environment:
+If you have a [multi-environment config](multi-environment-configs.md) you can define a separate `siteUrl` setting for each environment:

 ```php
 return array(